 For future work, our short-term goal is to develop a more efficient inference algorithm and test our max-margin weight learner on more complex problems where there are complicated relationships between the input and output variables and among the outputs.
 In the longer-term, our plan is to develop more efficient learning algorithms through online learning and algorithms that revise both the clauses and their weights to improve predictive performance.

-October 2009.
+unpublished.
 Ph.D. proposal, Department of Computer Sciences, University of Texas at Austin.